 Is it compulsory to memorize the Quran?

-Memorizing the Quran is a highly praised act, and the Huffaz are rewarded with countless blessings by Allah Almighty, but it is not compulsory for every Muslim to memorize the Quran by heart.
+No, it’s not compulsory to memorize the Quran.
+However, memorizing the Quran is a highly praised act, and the Huffaz are rewarded with countless blessings by Allah Almighty, but it is not compulsory for every Muslim to memorize the Quran by heart.

 However, it is essential for every Muslim to recite at least a few surahs in Salah.
 It is also important to thoroughly read the Quran and understand its message, and the best way of doing so is by reading the Quran with its understanding.
-There are several online platforms dedicated to helping individuals understand the message of the Quran.

 Don’t miss this opportunity to carry the Quran in your heart and enroll today with Riwaq Al Quran!
 Open the door to becoming a Hafiz and register for a free trial class.